-[March 29th, 2020 is the appearance day of Śrī Rāmānujācārya, in Vṛndāvana India.
+[February 22, 2021 is the disappearance day of Śrī Rāmānujācārya, in Vṛndāvana India.
 The following is an excerpt of a bhāva anuvāda of the kathā given by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja on the disappearance day of Śrī Rāmānujācārya, on February 6, 2017 and February 9, 2014.
 Editors’ input: Additional text has been included in square brackets to facilitate flow of content.]

 Today is the disappearance day of Śrīla Rāmānujācārya.
 It also happens to be the annual festival of Śrī Caitanya Gauḍīya Maṭha, Goalpārā (Assam) where the Deities of Śrī Śrī Rādhā Dāmodara were installed.
 Our Guru Mahārāja installed various Deities in such a way that the respective annual festivals of the different branches of Śrī Caitanya Gauḍīya Maṭha did not coincide with each other.